Written by: Monika Mudranincová

 The hardest thing was drawing my team close around me right after I replaced my husband in the position.
 He founded this community and attracted the staff, so he was something of a guru to them.
 When he left to join the government and his wife replaced him, it was a shock for most of the people, especially the men.
 Those who couldn’t handle it left, the others built a team.
 Our common goal and willingness to work helped.

 What is your communication system like?

 My door is always open, anyone can come.
 I don’t insist on formality, I don’t play the role of the big boss.
-I’m on a first-name basis
+I’m on a first-name basis with everyone.

 Money is the non-profit sector’s greatest problem.
 How much time do you spend seeking out financial resources?

 Do you have any advice for new managers?

 Learn from others, listen to them, but stay true to yourself.
 Don’t be afraid of taking responsibility for your decisions.
 Have a vision.